solo-io/solo-docs/gloo/docs/user_guides/gateway/external_services/ec2_upstream.md

 ```

 #### Allow your upstream's user account to list EC2 instances
-- In the AWS console:
+- Now grant the upstream's account acces to the role you created.
+In the AWS console:
   - Navigate to IAM > Roles, Select your role
   - Select the "Trust relationships" tab
       - Note the entries under the "Trusted entities" table